vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 Choose light libraries to support your code and optimize performance.

-> ℹ️ See how your npm libraries can impact user browsing at [bundlephobia.com](https://bundlephobia.com/).
+> ℹ️ Evaluate the impact of npm libraries on user experience at [bundlephobia.com](https://bundlephobia.com/).

 ### Data sharing